ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 ### Mohamed Halat

+I worked on a few different parts of the project.
+I created the flask app that runs the backend and the socketIO server.
+I also created and designed most of the frontend.
+I also was responsible for data parsing for whois and arp data.
+The most challenging thing that I worked on was definitely setting up a socketIO server and getting it to work with the frontend and adding the ability to pause and resume the packet sniffing.

 ### Armand Sarkezians

-I worked primarlity on the backend, but did some setup on the frontend to enable my teammates early on.
+I worked primarily on the backend, but did some setup on the frontend to enable my teammates early on.
 I worked on the packet sniffing, arptables, and whois code, working with Ahmed to create sniffing capabilities using the socketIO library.
-I wrote all files in the folders ```structures``` and ```helpers```, creating an object-oriented approach to organizing the different protocols we read from sniffing packets.
+I wrote all files in the folders `structures` and `helpers`, creating an object-oriented approach to organizing the different protocols we read from sniffing packets.
 On the frontend, I built the project initally and created several components for the landing page (header, title, dropdowns for each functionality, etc.).
 I also came up with the name (super creative I know).

 ## Running the Sniffer